Back

 Military courtesy dictated that General Yamashita be permitted to wear his sword during the trial.

-General Yamashita and a number of his General staff at the point of surrender.
-(Baguio, the Philippines, 1945)
+General Yamashita and a number of his staff at the point of surrender.

-Another shot of Yamashita's staff at the point of surrender (Yamashita's arm is just visible at the right).
-(Baguio, the Philippines, 1945)
+Another view of Yamashita's staff at the point of surrender.

-Yamashita with his appointed (military) attorney and later being sworn in.
+Yamashita with his appointed (U.S. Army) attorney and later being sworn in at his trial.

 -or- write to: